 In addition, many parents experience disputes and disagreements during child custody discussions.
 Having a child custody attorney on your side can help mitigate future arguments by laying the groundwork for a solid, enforceable custody order.
 When clear agreements are reached during alternative dispute resolution or negotiation and the court makes a final custody order, both parents can experience relief from ongoing stress.
 Greater clarity for both parents and children as you adjust to your new circumstances can provide security, leave less room for misunderstandings, and protect the rights of all involved.

 Whether you’re facing a complex child custody case or working with your former partner towards the outcome that best serves your child’s wellbeing, your first step should be to consult with a Placer County child custody lawyer.
 The right family law attorneys can offer you representation with experience and help you navigate this legal process.
-Ewing Law Group has been helping Placer County residents achieve successful child custody decisions for over 20 years combined.
+Ewing Law Group, PC has been helping Placer County residents achieve successful child custody decisions for over 20 years combined.
 We strive to communicate with our clients frequently to assess their needs and will work diligently toward your desired outcome.

 If you’re looking for a child custody attorney in Placer County, California, please contact Ewing Law Firm today to schedule your consultation with an attorney.
 We look forward to working with you.